Up to 30% off

 Phinda Wildlife Research Project: 28 November - 12 December 2023*

 I wanted to go to Africa to work with wildlife to fulfil a lifelong dream of mine.
 ACE was so helpful in advising me as to where I should go.
-I ended up spending four weeks at Chipangali Wildlife Orphanage in Zimbabwe and then two weeks after at Care for Wild Rhino Sanctuary in South Africa.

 Care for Wild is located on a large, beautiful reserve with lots of wildlife.
 One of the things I loved most, was when I was shovelling rhino poop and I look up to see giraffes walking right by us.
 Giraffes are one of my favourite animals and to see them closely on a daily basis and not in an enclosure was quite miraculous.